ajktown/wordnote/README.md

 ### Push image command
-You musth have permission to push to the repository.
+You must have permission to push to the repository.
 ```sh

 docker build -t ajktown/wordnote:latest .